HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

     c.
 The client secret, or a secret used alongside the client ID to authenticate your application to the IdP.
 Keep this secret safely secured.
     d.
 The duration in milliseconds before the JWT token expires.
 This defines how long the token will be considered valid after its issuance.
 This should match the validity of the IdP's access token.
     e.
 The OpenID Connect scopes which specify what information your application is requesting about the user.
 Each scope returns a set of user attributes which are used in the user's ID token or are accessible through the UserInfo endpoint and may be used to contextualize the authenticating user.
     f.
 The URL to which the user is redirected after a successful login.
 This URL is where your application receives and processes the authentication response from the IdP.
-It should match the URL in Step 1.
+It should match the URL in *Step 1*.
 3. Replace the sample values in the Helm chart configuration below with the actual values you gathered from your IdP configuration.
     ```
     auth: